24 Sep Trends in the Hospitality Industry

-The above figures demonstrate that for those in the hospitality industry now is a more important time than ever to identify trends and commit for resources to strategies which provide a competitive advantage.
+The current health of the hospitality industry demonstrates that now is a more critical time than ever for those in the industry to proactively identify trends and commit resources to strategies that provide a competitive advantage.

 Use of Online Platforms

-A hot topic at the moment are the pros and cons of online platforms such as UberEats and Deliveroo.
+The pros and cons of using online platforms such as UberEats and Deliveroo has been at the forefront of public discourse for some time now.
 The benefits to businesses of using online platforms include: